heikkiket/gallery/README.md

 This image gallery is meant to be a minimalistic, simple and plain-text centric tool for your personal photo management.

+This project has three parts:

+ * specification for a simple image gallery
+ * command line tool for managing image gallery
+ * simple viewer program

+## gallery specification

 Your image gallery is just a directory tree containing pictures plus a gallery.toml file.
 An example directory tree could look like this:
 ```
 ~/Pictures/gallery/